wenwei202/caffe/README.md

       Year = {2014}
     }

+## Tricks
+For training large-scale DNNs like AlexNet in ImageNet:
+  1. Set the base learning rates of both SSL and fine-tuning to `0.1x` of the base learning rate of training original DNNs from stratch.
+  2. Set the maximum iteration `K` of SSL to about half of the max iteration `M` of training original DNNs from stratch (`K=M/2`); set max iteration `N` of finetuning to around `M/3`.
+  3. During SSL, the first learning rate is critical to get high sparsity, please train it longer.
+The group sparsity increase slowly at the early iterations and will ramp up rapidly in the later iterations.
+The second learning rate of SSL is important to maintain accuracy.

 ## Notes
 1. Stabilizing sparsity
   - Note that weights smaller than a threshold ([0.0001](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Liu_Sparse_Convolutional_Neural_2015_CVPR_paper.pdf)) are zeroed out after updating weights